youyanggu/covid19_projections/about.md

 ### Mobility Data

-On April 17, IHME stated that they have new cell phone mobility data which indicated that people are properly social distancing.
-As a result, IHME lowered their projections from 68k deaths to 60k deaths by August.
-But their critical flaw is that they assume a linear relationship between lower mobility and lower infection - this is not the case.
+On [April 17](http://www.healthdata.org/news-release/ihme-hold-media-briefing-4-pm-eastern-today-details-below), IHME stated that they are incoroprating new cell phone mobility data which indicate that people have been properly practicing social distancing: *"These data suggest that mobility and presumably social contact have declined in certain states earlier than the organization’s modeling predicted, especially in the South."* As a result, IHME lowered their projections from 68k deaths to 60k deaths by August.
+Their critical flaw is that they assume a linear relationship between lower mobility and lower infection - this is not the case.

 Most transmissions do not happen with strangers, but rather close contacts.
 Even if you reduce your mobility by 90%, you do not reduce your transmission by 90%.
 The data from Italy shows that it only reduces by around 60%.
 That's the difference between 20k and 40k+ deaths.
-IHME is likely making the wrong assumption that a 90% reduction in mobility will decrease transmission by 90%.
+IHME was likely making the wrong assumption that a 90% reduction in mobility will decrease transmission by 90%.
+[Here](https://twitter.com/mugecevik/status/1257392347010215947) is a compilation from infectious disease expert Dr. Muge Cevik showing that household contacts were the most likely to be infected.

 We posted [a Tweet](https://twitter.com/youyanggu/status/1248844841733128192) on April 11 about MTA (NYC) and BART (Bay Area) subway ridership being down 90% in March.
 However, the deaths have only dropped around 25% in NY, while CA has yet to see sharp decrease in deaths in April, more than a month after the drop in ridership.

+Interestingly, after IHME suddenly revised their projections from 72k to 130k on May 4, the director of IHME offered this explanation for why they raised their estimates: *"...we're seeing just explosive increases in mobility in a number of states that we expect will translate into more cases and deaths."* This is directly contradictory to their press release just 2 weeks earlier stating that mobility has been lower than predicted.
+Any 2-week differences in mobility should not explain this sudden jump in projections - only a flawed methodology would.

+### State Reopening Timeline

+In their [April 17](http://www.healthdata.org/sites/default/files/files/Projects/COVID/Estimation_update_041720.pdf) press release, IHME released estimates of when they believe each state will have a prevalence of fewer than 1 case per 1 million.
+They noted that 35 states will reach under 1 prevalent infection per 1 million before June 8.
+In addition, they projected that *"states such as Louisiana, Michigan, and Washington, may fall below the 1 prevalent infection per 1,000,000 threshold around mid-May."*

+As of May 10, Louisiana, Michigan, and Washington are reporting 30-80 confirmed cases per million *each day*.
+Furthermore, prevalent infetions are 5-15x higher than reported cases since most cases are mild and thus not tested/reported.
+As a result, we estimate Michigan and Washington to have around 7,000 prevalent infectinos per million, which is 7,000 times higher than IHME's April 17 estimates.
+An analysis for many of the remaining states show a similar high degree of error.
+Hence, IHME's estimates have been off by a factor of more than *3 orders of magnitude*.

+Unfortunately, it is likely that many individuals and policy-makers used IHME's misguided reopening timelines to shape decisions with regards to reopening.
+Their reopening timelines were picked up and widely disseminated by [many media outlets](http://www.google.com/search?q=ihme+reopening+timeline), both local and national.
+Any policies guided by these estimates can have repercussions weeks and months down the road.

 ### Technical Flaw